 Instructions

-Poach the cranberries 2 days before serving
+Poach the cranberries (up to 2 days before assembling and serving)

 - Have a strainer ready and a plastic wrap-lined baking sheet nearby.